 LSHTM offers a Student Counselling Service, however the number of sessions you can have with a student counsellor is limited to usually 6 sessions.

 Other mental health support:

-London Nightline: a confidential student-run phone line offering emotional support and practical information.
+London Nightline: a confidential and anonymous evening/night listening service run by trained volunteer students offering emotional support and practical information.

-Samaritans: run by trained volunteers, for people experiencing suicidal thoughts of extreme distress.
+Samaritans: 24/7 helpline run by trained volunteers, for people experiencing suicidal thoughts or extreme distress.

 Travel vaccinations may cost more than the usual NHS prescription charge and are available at private travel clinics as well as via your GP.
 The Hospital for Tropical Diseases runs a travel clinic.

 You should discuss with your home doctor how to best manage your condition(s) while you're studying abroad.
 It is helpful if you can bring with you any relevant medical documentation and treatment information from your current doctor.
 You may find that your GP in the UK is not able to prescribe exactly the same medication that you normally take, as treatment protocols in the UK might be different.
 It is a good idea to bring with you a supply of medication to last your first few weeks/months - you should bring the medication in its original packaging and accompanied by the prescription letter from your doctor.
 Depending on the drug, you may only be permitted to bring a limited quantity.

 Students undertaking a course in the UK for more than 6 months will be required to pay an Immigration Health Surcharge as part of their student visa application fee.
 Payment of the surcharge will entitle students to free NHS hospital treatment in England on a broadly similar basis to an ordinarily resident person.
 This will apply from the date your visa is granted until it expires.

 If you are coming to England to study for a short course for 6 months or less, you'll be charged for NHS secondary care unless an exemption applies.
 You should make sure you are covered for healthcare through personal medical or travel insurance for the duration of your visit.